pengc99/goes_butler/README.md

 # goes_butler
 This script pulls and downloads data from the GOES weather satellite page.
 Hopefully the settings are self explainatory.

+The script runs in an infinite loop and will need to be backgrounded to continue executing.
+I use this under [GNU screen](https://www.gnu.org/software/screen/).

 ***

 This program is free software: you can redistribute it and/or modify